Tropical Storm Etau (2009): Preparations, impact and aftermath

 In anticipation of wind gusts up to 126 km/h and heavy rains, Japanese officials evacuated roughly 47,000 residents from western regions along the coast as gale warnings were declared by the JMA.
 Officials also feared that flooding from Tropical Storm Etau would mirror that of Typhoon Morakot in Taiwan where at least 14 were killed in the country's worst flood in 50 years.
 Six flights in the country were canceled after a plane was struck by lightning.
 Fifteen railway services were also canceled due to heavy rains.
 According to officials in Japan, nearly 140,000 people were evacuated to shelters in relation to flooding and landslides produced by Etau.

 As Tropical Storm Etau brushed Japan on August 10, torrential rains fell within its outer bands.
 In a 24‑hour span, a record 326.5 mm of rain fell, triggering extensive flooding and landslides.
 Initial reports stated that 13 people were killed and 10 others were missing due to the storm.
 Most of the fatalities took place in Hyōgo Prefecture where hundreds of homes were flooded and numerous others were damaged or destroyed by landslides.
 In some areas, flood waters reached a depth of 1.5 m.
 One man drowned after driving his car into a flooded street and being overcome by the water.
 Another person was killed after her home was destroyed by a landslide in Okayama prefecture.

 In Tokushima, two people were listed as missing and two others sustained serious injuries.
 Later news reports stated that up to 18 people were missing following further landslides.
 The affected region was especially susceptible to landslides due to recent seismic activity, with a magnitude 6.4 earthquake taking place on August 10.
 By August 11, one of the missing persons was confirmed to have been killed during the storm.
 About 800 people were placed in public shelters and 53,000 homes were left without running water.
 By August 12, a total of 18 people were confirmed to have been killed and nine others were still missing.
 Three bridges in Tokushima were also washed away.
 Days later, the Japanese Fire and Disaster Management Agency finalized the death toll at 26 with one other missing, making Etau the deadliest tropical cyclone to impact Hyōgo Prefecture, Japan since Typhoon Tokage in 2004.
 Throughout several prefectures, 5,602 homes were flooded and 183 were destroyed.
 Landslides triggered by the storm damaged another 2,109 structures, most of which were in Okayama and Hyōgo prefectures.
 Following severe damages, in the town of Sayo it requested assistance from the national government.
 As a result, more than 200 troops were deployed to the town.
+Total damage caused by the storm was ¥140 billion (US$1.44 billion).
 A post-disaster office was also set up by the prime minister's office crisis management center.
 An additional 400 troops were deployed to the city by August 11 to assist in rescue efforts.